plantphys/gsti/PLSR/Apply_PLSR_new_datasets.md

            length = 0.01,
            col = "grey") ## Adding the confidence interval

-    ## Adding back the points so they are not overplot by the con
+    ## Adding back the points so they are not overplot by the confidence intervals
     points(x = validation$Vcmax25, y = Mean_Vcmax25, pch = 16, cex = 0.5)

     abline(c(0,1))